python/exceptiongroups/except_star.md

 #  )
 ```

-With the regular exceptions, there's a subtle difference between bare `raise`
+With the regular exceptions, there's a subtle difference between `raise e`
-and a more specific `raise e`:
+and a bare `raise`:

 ```python
 def foo():                           | def foo():